DheerajMG-Bng/AI-for-Sustainability---IITGN/README.md

-# AI for Sustainability – SRIP 2026
+# AI for Sustainability IITGN

 ## Land Use Classification of the Delhi Airshed Using Satellite Imagery